 Designer: To be appraised.

-Other versions: The design of the lampshade was used for many other lamps, big and small.
+Other versions: The design of the globe lampshade of this chrome gooseneck desk lamp was used for many other lamps, big and small.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.